git/git.github.io/rev_news/drafts/edition-66.md

   message was perfectly fine.

-  Junio replied to Elijah saying that he was not convinced any more that what he had suggested one year ago was actually the right thing to do, and then describing in details some issues with his old suggestion.
+  Junio replied to Elijah saying that he was not convinced any more that what he had suggested two years ago was actually the right thing to do, and then describing in details some issues with his old suggestion.
 Junio agreed though that fixing the error message as in Chris' patch was a "strict improvement".